Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 # Tutorial

-> + Conventionï¼?
+> + Convention
 >
->   â€?HFSM :  Hierarchical Finite State Machine
+>    + HFSM :  Hierarchical Finite State Machine
 >
->   â€?FSM : Finite State Machine
+>    + FSM : Finite State Machine
 >
->   â€?State: the State which in FSM
+>    + State: the State which in FSM
 >
->   â€?Transition : the Transition to connect States in FSM
+>    + Transition : the Transition to connect States in FSM
 >
 > + HFSM structure:
 >